smartlook/smartlook.github.io/_docs/sdk/ios.md

 ### Initialize Smartlook to start it later

-If you do not want to start recording immediately with the app start (you want, e.g., recording only some parts of the app), you still should initialise Smartlook there.
+If you do not want to start recording immediately with the app start (you want, e.g., recording only some parts of the app), you still should initialise Smartlook as soon as possible.
 To do it, call

 ```swift
 Smartlook.initialize(withKey: "your-app-sdk-key")